And4Web/netflix-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+by default all environmet variables loaded through .env.local file are only available to the Node.js environment, meaning they are not exposed to the browser.
+In order to expose the variable to the browser we have to prefix the variable with 'NEXT_PUBLIC_'